 The Company's financial statements are prepared in accordance with United States generally accepted accounting principles ("GAAP").
 However, the Company also presents and discusses certain non-GAAP financial measures that it believes are useful to investors as measures of operating performance.
-Management may also use such non-GAAP financial measures of business strategies and for planning and budgeting purposes.
+Management may also use such non-GAAP financial measures in evaluating the effectiveness of business strategies and for planning and budgeting purposes.
 However, these non-GAAP financial measures should not be viewed as an alternative or substitute for the results reflected in the Company's GAAP financial statements.

 We consider EBITDA and Adjusted EBITDA to be important supplemental measures of operating performance that are commonly used by securities analysts, investors and other parties interested in our industry.
 We believe that EBITDA is helpful to investors in evaluating our results of operations without the impact of expenses affected by financing methods, accounting methods and the tax environment.
 We believe that Adjusted EBITDA provides additional useful information to investors by excluding non-operational or non-recurring expenses to provide a measure of operating performance that is more comparable from period to period.
-We believe that restaurant operating performance of Company-owned Pie Five and Pizza Inn restaurants and comparing such store operating performance from period to period.
+We believe that restaurant operating cash flow is a useful metric to investors in evaluating the ongoing operating performance of Company-owned Pie Five and Pizza Inn restaurants and comparing such store operating performance from period to period.
 Management also uses these non-GAAP financial measures for evaluating operating performance, assessing the effectiveness of business strategies, projecting future capital needs, budgeting and other planning purposes.